cypress-io/cypress-documentation/source/dashboard/overview/projects-dashboard.md

   - **A private project** restricts its access to *{% url "only users you invite" organizations-dashboard#Inviting-Users %}*.
 7. Click "Setup Project".
 8. Now you should see a view explaining how to record your first run.
-9. After {% urlHash "setting up your project" Set-up-a-project-to-record %}, Cypress inserted a unique {% urlHash "projectId" Project-ID %} into your `cypress.json`.
+9. After setting up your project, Cypress inserted a unique {% urlHash "projectId" Project-ID %} into your `cypress.json`.
 You will want to check your `cypress.json` into source control.
 10. Within {% url 'Continuous Integration' continuous-integration %}, or from your local computer's terminal, pass the displayed {% urlHash "Record Key" Record-Key %} while running the {% url '`cypress run`' command-line#cypress-run %} command.
   - Provide record key directly:
     ```shell